GitHub Agentic Workflows

 jq '[.runs[]] | group_by(.workflow_name) |

-map({workflow: .[0].workflow_name, runs: length, total_cost: (map(.estimated_cost) | add // 0)})'
+map({workflow: .[0].workflow_name, runs: length, total_aic: (map(.aic // 0) | add)})'

 gh aw logs --json emits three views of the same data: .runs[] (individual workflow runs), .episodes[] (related runs grouped into one logical execution — orchestrator, workers, workflow_call follow-ups, and reporting passes), and .edges[] (the inferred parent-child lineage).
-Use .runs[] to find which specific run was expensive; use .episodes[] to answer “what did this job cost end-to-end?”.
+Use .runs[] to find which specific run was resource-heavy; use .episodes[] to answer “what did this job use end-to-end?”.
 For non-orchestrated workflows, an episode collapses to a single run and the two views are equivalent.

-Useful episode fields for cost analysis:
+Useful episode fields for usage analysis:

 FieldMeaning